Dpeconclub/dpeconclub-website/pages/index.md

 <h2> Who can join? </h2>

-<p>Students enrolled in the IB diploma programme who are passionate about Economics, regardless of their subject choices are welcome to be a member of The Rightward Shift.</p>
+<p>Students enrolled in the IB diploma programme who are passionate about Economics, regardless of their subject choices are welcome to be a member of <strong> The Rightward Shift</strong>.</p>

 <h2>Why should you join?</h2>